aiyush/mysite/README.md

 # mysite
 Flask App.
-Hosted from home on a Raspberry Pi.
+Hosted from home on a Raspberry Pi via dynamic IP address(JioFibre doesnt assign static ip).
 Will be adding more functionalities as I progress along.